 What Is Personal Liability and Property Damage?

-A common abbreviated car insurance term is PLPD.
-In many instances, the term is used without the knowledge of what the coverage is and how it pertains to the insured.
-“PLPD” stands for Personal Liability and Property Damage, and PLPD coverage is the bare bones legal minimum coverage in a lot of states.
-PLPD is an important part of every drivable vehicle’s insurance coverage.
-Knowing what PLPD is, beyond just what it stands for, can save you a lot of confusion and hassle if you are ever in an accident.
-A better understanding of coverage can also save you money on insurance.
+PLPD is a vital and important part of every drivable vehicle’s insurance coverage, and PLPD coverage is the bare-bones legal minimum coverage in a lot of states.
+Knowing what PLPD covers and what it does not cover can save you a lot of confusion and hassle if you are ever in an accident.
+A better understanding of the coverage can also save you money on insurance.

 PLPD is sometimes broken down into two distinct categories of coverage: PL, the personal liability component, and PD, property damage coverage.
 For either type of coverage to kick-in, you generally have to be the at-fault party in the accident.
-Deductibles do not apply to either personal liability or property damage; however, if you are at fault in an accident, your insurance rates are sure to go up.
-But at least you will not have to worry about a deductible in a liability or property damage type of claim.
+As the name implies, this means the accident — whether with another driver or an inanimate object like a lamp pole — has to have been caused by your own error.

 PL = Personal Liability